-Start with the top banner bracket by mounting upper Main Casting(s) (A) first and complete all "top" procedures, including mounting the banner(s) and Nylon Cable Ties (L), before mounting lower casting(s).
+Start with the top banner bracket by mounting upper Main Casting(s) (A) first and complete all "top" procedures, including mounting the banner(s) and #18 Gauge Wire Ties (L), before mounting lower casting(s).
 The upper castings must be mounted at a height that prevents any portion of the completed banner installation from being hit by vehicular traffic or pedestrians (see diagram right).
 You may use these instructions for both single and double banner per pole installations.
 First, inspect every pole to see if anything on the pole would wear against the banner fabric.
 Items to look for include signs and banding, flag pole holders, power or telephone lines or any other obstructions on the pole that might come into contact with the banner.
 Any object contacting a banner will eventually damage the banner, the object or both.

-Band-It Banding Instructions
+Tool-Applied Stainless Steel Banding Instructions

-- 1 Slide buckle onto Band-It (D) by feeding buckle onto band "teeth first" (see Band-It instructions included with tool). - 2 Bend end of band under buckle about 2".
+- 1 Slide buckle onto the banding (D) by feeding buckle onto band "teeth" first" (see banding instructions included with tool). - 2 Bend end of band under buckle about 2".
 You can use a hammer to crease band end down. - 3 Using Duct Tape (K), temporarily hold casting(s) in place against utility pole at desired height.
-The word "TOP" on the Main Pole Casting (A) must point up at ALL times for both Main Castings at both upper and lower locations. - 1 Double wrap Band-It completely around pole at both the top part of the pole casting and the bottom part of the pole casting. - 5 Be sure you understand double wrapping before proceeding.
+The word "TOP" on the Main Pole Casting (A) must point up at ALL times for both Main Castings at both upper and lower locations. - 4 Double wrap banding completely around pole at both the top part of the pole casting and the bottom part of the pole casting. - 5 Be sure you understand double wrapping before proceeding.

-- 6 Tighten the banding according to the instructions provided with the Band-It tool (F).
-Cut off excess banding with Band-It tool (F). - Pound Band-It down over buckle and pound buckle tabs over banding to secure each double wrapped band in place.
+- 6 Tighten the banding according to the instructions provided with the banding tool (F).
+Cut off excess banding with banding tool (F). - 7 Pound banding down over buckle and pound buckle tabs over banding to secure each double wrapped band in place.
 Remove the duct tape. - 3 Remove Hitch Pin (G) from Main Casting and install upper Arm Casting (B or C) so the "BANNER" points toward where the banner will be located.
 Position the Arm Castings in the center of the Main Casting this will allow some minor length adjustment either up or down, should the banners require adjustment.
 Reinstall Hitch Pin.

 Note: BannerFlex Arms are "canted" to put the banner in tension.
 This means that without a banner installed the upper arms will angle up slightly and the bottom arms will angle down slightly.
 When the banner is properly installed, the installation will be taught and trim.
 The fiberglass will bend down at the top and up at the bottom to make the banner appear square and stretched.
-This allows the wind to be immediately transferred to teh fiberglass for deflection.
+This allows the wind to be immediately transferred to the fiberglass for deflection.